pankajtandon/vacationplanner/readme.md

 And here is what is happening under the covers:

 ```
-20240709T120831.175 INFO  [http-nio-8080-exec-2] c.t.a.v.s.RagService {} There were 5 ragCandidate beans defined in the context out of which 0 were vectorized and inserted into the vectorStore (probably because they already existed)
+20240709T120831.175 INFO  [http-nio-8080-exec-2] c.t.a.v.s.RagService {} There were 5 ragCandidate beans defined in the context out of which 0 were vectorized and inserted into the vectorStore (probably because they already existed in the vector store)
 20240709T120832.198 INFO  [http-nio-8080-exec-2] c.t.a.v.s.RagService {} There were 2 functions found that were relevant to the passed in query, with a distance range from 0.71621394 to 0.7551434
-20240709T120832.199 DEBUG [http-nio-8080-exec-2] c.t.a.v.s.RagService {} Functions being sent to LLM in descending order of relevance: [recipeService, financialService]
+20240709T120832.199 DEBUG [http-nio-8080-exec-2] c.t.a.v.s.RagService {} Functions metadata being sent to LLM in descending order of relevance: [recipeService, financialService]
 20240709T120834.637 INFO  [http-nio-8080-exec-2] c.t.a.v.s.FinancialService {} Called FinancialService with Request[accountNumber=123456]
 20240709T120834.640 INFO  [http-nio-8080-exec-2] c.t.a.v.s.FinancialService {} FinancialService response: Response[bankBalance=4500.0, monthlyIncome=1000.0]
 20240709T120849.790 INFO  [http-nio-8080-exec-2] c.t.a.v.s.RecipeService {} Called RecipeService with Request[dishName=Lentil Soup]